njNagaraj/njNagaraj/README.md

 - 🌱 Doing B.Tech IT in UCE Nagercoil (Tamilnadu)
 - ✨ Interested in Programming,Basics about Python,C.
-- 📫 Good at HTML,CSS,PHP,Javascript
+- 📫 Basics about HTML,CSS,PHP,Javascript
 - 💞️ Ambition is to become a energy coder.

 <br>